Pramana Collective brings on Yahoo's Ana Braskamp as principal

 SAN FRANCISCO: The Pramana Collective has hired Yahoo’s corporate communications manager, Ana Braskamp, as principal.

 Pramana announced the hire on Twitter.

-Representatives from the tech-focused consultancy and Braskamp could not be reached for comment.
+Braskamp joined Pramana on Monday.
+Focused on client services with a concentration in media relations, she is reporting to partner Caroline Caswell.

+The firm has not yet determined how many employees Braskamp will oversee.
+Pramana cofounder Brian O'Shaughnessy noted that the firm plans to hire several other staffers this year and isn’t sure how it will structure its teams.

+"We are excited to have [Braskamp]," said O'Shaughnessy.
+"She has great experience from Yahoo, where she managed senior-level people; she is whip smart and incredibly connected [in terms of] media relations."

-Braskamp joined Pramana this month, according to her LinkedIn profile, which listed her most recent role as corporate communications manager at Yahoo.
+Braskamp's most recent role was corporate communications manager at Yahoo.
 She worked at Yahoo in several roles starting in 2014.

 Representatives from Yahoo were not immediately available for comment.

-Note: This story was updated on April 20 with comment from O'Shaughnessy.